olegMelnichuk/HomeStats-Service/README.md

 # HomeStats-Service
 This service called to help maintain the other projects.
 For now implemented:
  * github auto deployment on push event.
-As a result you will be able to set post url: http://_domain_:_port_/deploy/_serviceName_
+As a result you will be able to set the url: http://_domain_:_port_/deploy/_serviceName_ and set the secret key to authorize access for GitHub settings.

  * TBA

 ## Getting Started